 The fees are only one half of the PDUFA equation.
 The other half is performance.
 In exchange for industry funding, the FDA agrees to meet a set of stringent performance goals, which are negotiated during each five-year reauthorization.
 The most well-known goal is the commitment to review a high percentage of applications within a specific timeframe—10 months for standard reviews and six months for priority reviews.
 But it goes beyond just speed.
 Recent PDUFA reauthorizations have also included initiatives to improve communication between sponsors and the agency, incorporate patient feedback into the review process, and advance regulatory science.
 These goals ensure the FDA remains accountable and continues to evolve its practices to support innovation.

-Stay on Top of the Five-Year Renewal Cycle
+Why the Five-Year Renewal Cycle Matters

 PDUFA isn’t a static law; it’s a living agreement that must be reauthorized by Congress every five years.
 This renewal process is crucial because it provides an opportunity for the FDA, the pharmaceutical industry, patient advocacy groups, and other stakeholders to revisit and refine the program.
 Each cycle allows for adjustments to the fee structure and performance goals to address new challenges and scientific advancements.
 The latest version, PDUFA VII, was signed into law in 2022 and covers fiscal years 2023 through 2027.
 Staying aware of the current Prescription Drug User Fee Amendments is essential for any company in the drug development space, as the agreements made during each renewal directly impact your application strategy and timeline.